Repositories: what to consider before building one

 Repositories are more than just digital storage spaces; they're catalysts for transformative research practices.
 Repositories can be great, but being mindful to build them when you need them for what you need is key.
 Otherwise, it can be a costly mistake.
 So, let's build repositories with purpose, leveraging their potential to propel research and innovation forward.

-Watch the full episode here:
+Check out the full episode here: